Tonal – Rivers Beyond Sewage

 The podcast covers a range of themes including environmental advocacy, water quality, community initiatives, and artistic interpretations of water issues.
 Specific episodes feature topics such as the historical relationship of woolen cloth making with local waterways, the campaign for bathing water status in French Weir Park, the intersection of queerness and biodiversity in river ecosystems, and a deep dive into river pollution and its repercussions.

-TONAL – Rivers Beyond Sewage explores water issues nationally with a special focus on the River Tone in Somerset.
-Through riverside conversations with people who have different and profound relationships with water Feral Practice leads us on a deep dive into the politics, law, art and science of rivers with curiosity and humor.
+TONAL – Rivers Beyond Sewage reaches behind the headlines to explore water issues in the UK, with a special focus on the River Tone in Somerset.
+Through riverside conversations with people who have profound relationships with water Feral Practice leads us into the politics, law, art and science of rivers with curiosity and humor.

 Hosted on Acast.
 See acast.com/privacy for more information.